 Stroll and shop at Moti Bazaar post 7pm

 The locally famous "Moti Baaar" is right next to Har Ki Pauri and is worth a stroll if you have nothing more pressing to attend to.
 The market boasts of hundreds of shops selling religious paraphernalia like idols of gods, their clothes, copper and brass diyas, imitation jewelry, utensils, and more.
-As always, I wanted to support the local economy so I did pick up a unique shell-lined mirror and a cute 200ml steel can from here that I still consider one of my best buys on this extended Uttarakhand trip of mine.
+As always, I wanted to support the local economy so I did pick up a unique shell-lined mirror and a cute 200ml steel can.

 Day 2